-(j) Discontinued Operations
+(g) Discontinued Operations

 A discontinued operation is a component of an entity that either has been disposed of or is classified as held for sale, and represents either a separate major line of business or a geographical area of operations and is part of a single co-ordinated plan to dispose of a separate major line of business or geographical area of operations, or that is a subsidiary acquired exclusively with a view to resale and the disposal involves loss of control.
 Discontinued operations are presented separately in the consolidated statements of profit or loss, statements of cash flows and respective financial statement notes.
+Discontinued operations includes Brazil, India, Indonesia, Pakistan, and Trinidad.